 India is an incredible travel destination.
 It was my first major trip and it was also the country that changed my life forever.
 Packing can be a bit tricky as the weather can be extremely hot, the air dusty, and your choices of clothing can dictate how you are perceived.

-It is very important to plan conservative yet light, airy clothing for trips to India.
+It is very important to plan a travel capsule wardrobe with conservative yet light, airy clothing for trips to India.
 While cities like Mumbai and beach destinations like Goa may have a more relaxed “dress code”, it is still imperative to respect the local culture and dress accordingly.

 If you’re headed to Kerala, Goa, and the Mumbai region, read this post on what to wear in India in the south!